Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations: Methods

 \subsection{Smoothed Particle Hydrodynamics}

-The stellar collisions are performed using \texttt{StarSmasher} \citep{Rasio1991, Gaburov2010}, a Lagrangian SPH code in which each fluid particle is assigned a mass, position, velocity, and specific internal energy.
-The particles are evolved using a variational SPH formulation, with gravitational forces and energies computed using direct summation on NVIDIA GPUs \citep{Gaburov2010}.
+The stellar collisions~\footnote{The data are available on Zenodo: \dataset[doi:10.5281/zenodo.19615605]{ https://doi.org/10.5281/zenodo.19615605}} are performed using \texttt{StarSmasher} \citep{Rasio1991, Gaburov2010}, a Lagrangian SPH code in which each fluid particle is assigned a mass, position, velocity, and specific internal energy.
+The particles are evolved using a variational SPH formulation, while gravitational forces and energies are computed through direct summation on NVIDIA GPUs \citep{Gaburov2010}.
 We neglect radiative cooling and heating.
 Each particle has an extended density profile described by a Wendland C4 kernel \citep{Wendland1995} with a compact support $2h_i$ (where $h_i$ is the smoothing length of the particle).
 Artificial viscosity is computed as in \cite{Hwang2015}.

-Because all parent stars are on the MS, an analytic equation of state including ideal-gas and radiation pressure is employed.
-Radiation pressure can contribute appreciably in our high-mass models and may also become more important in shock-heated regions during the collision.
+Because all parent stars are on the MS, we employ an analytic equation of state that includes both ideal gas and radiation pressure.
+Radiation pressure can contribute appreciably in our high-mass models and may become more important in shock-heated regions during collisions.
 For each SPH particle, given its density $\rho$, specific internal energy $u$, and mean molecular mass $\mu$ (with dimensions of mass), we obtain the temperature $T$ by solving $u=\tfrac{3}{2}\,kT/\mu + aT^4/\rho$, where $k$ is Boltzmann’s constant and $a$ is the radiation constant.
 The resulting quartic equation in $T$ is solved analytically following \citet{Lombardi2006}.
 We then compute the pressure from $P=\rho kT/\mu + \tfrac{1}{3}aT^4$.

-Each star is composed of $10{,}000$ particles with $\sim50$ neighbors, where the $1$D \texttt{MESA} stellar profiles are converted into $3$D SPH models by placing particles in a stretchy hexagonal close-packed (HCP) lattice as described in Appendix A of \cite{Gibson+24}.
-The value of \texttt{equalmass} is set to $0.5$ for most models, yielding unequal mass particles with a number density $n \propto \sqrt\rho$ to distribute more particles closer to the center of the star and better resolve the core.
+Each star is composed of $10{,}000$ particles with $\sim50$ neighbors, where the one-dimensional \texttt{MESA} stellar profiles are converted into three-dimensional SPH models by placing particles in a stretchy hexagonal close-packed (HCP) lattice, as described in Appendix A of \cite{Gibson+24}.
+The value of \texttt{equalmass} is set to $0.5$ for most models, producing unequal-mass particles with a number density $n \propto \sqrt\rho$ that distributes more particles near the stellar center and better resolves the core.
 After constructing the stellar profile, the particles are relaxed into hydrostatic equilibrium as described in \cite{Lombardi2006} and \cite{Gaburov2010}.